danaikorre/dsmanufacturing.github.io/faqs.md

 ### What is going to happen in the tutorials?

 The tutorials, while optional, are considered the backbone activity of the course.
-The tutorials are designed around the project work and to deepen understanding of concepts discussed in lectures.
-They are practical, hands-on sessions, to help you to develop, share and evaluate ideas you have for your project.
+Tutorials map to each week's lecture topics, to deepen understanding of concepts discussed and map theory and guidelines to practical application using your project data and ideas.
+They are practical, hands-on sessions to help you to develop, share and evaluate ideas you have for your project.

 Please note that if you choose not to attend tutorials you **must** still follow the tutorial scripts; these are linked to brief reflection exercises that guide you through the process of completing your final project.

-### Can I work alone on my project, or do I have to work in groups?
+### Can I work alone on my project, or do I have to work in a group?

 We anticipate most participants will carry out individual projects.
-However, you may work in small groups, e.g., colleagues in the same company may wish to collaborate to complete a larger task, or self-forming groups may bring together different perspectives to develop a more complex project than could be completed individually within the constraints of the course.
+However, you may work in small groups, for example, colleagues in the same company may wish to collaborate to complete a larger task, or self-forming groups may bring together different perspectives to develop a more complex project than could be completed individually within the constraints of the course.

 Please note that in either case each participant will complete a brief, individual reflection exercise to accompany their project.
 <p>&nbsp;</p>

+## Course Assessment

+Overall assessment will combine results from the mini quizzes attached to each week's lecture videos, brief reflection exercises linked to tutorials and your final project.
+To structure the learning process participants will receive general and one-on-one feedback as the course progresses.

 ## Forum Discussions